christopherstj/pathquest-frontend/ARCHITECTURE.md

   - **Show All on Map**: Button to zoom map to fit all summited peaks
   - When `compact` prop is true, hides internal tabs (tabs are in DiscoveryDrawer).
 Uses infinite scroll for pagination.
 - `ProfileJournal.tsx` - User's summit journal grouped by activity.
 Fetches all summits via `searchUserSummits`, groups by activity_id, fetches activity details, and renders `ActivityWithSummits` and `OrphanSummitCard` components.
 Similar to PeakUserActivity but for all peaks.
 Detects ownership via `useIsAuthenticated` hook and passes `isOwner` prop to child components to control edit/delete button visibility.
 Invalidates query cache when summits are deleted.
 - `ProfileChallenges.tsx` - User's accepted challenges list.
-Fetches user profile data and displays accepted challenges with progress bars.
-Used in the Challenges tab of the left pane (DiscoveryDrawer) when viewing a user profile.
-Shows challenge name, completion count (completed/total), and progress bar.
-Each challenge links to its detail page.
+Fetches user profile data and displays favorited challenges split into two sections: "In Progress" (sorted by progress percentage) and "Completed" (sorted by name).
+Completed challenges are styled with sky blue accent and checkmark icon.
+Each challenge shows name, completion count (completed/total), progress bar.
+Links to `/users/:userId/challenges/:challengeId` when viewing another user's profile, or `/challenges/:challengeId` when viewing your own.
+Uses `is_completed` flag from API when available.

 ##### Mobile Overlays (`components/overlays/mobile/`)
 - `peak-details-mobile.tsx` - Mobile-optimized peak detail view extracted from DetailBottomSheet